callumrawlinson/StaffUI/README.md

 ### To Do:

-1. ✘ Xray GUI
+1. ✘ Xray GUI (Done but needs to be added)
-2. ✘ CPS Checker
+2. ✘ CPS Checker (Done but needs to be added)
-3. ✘ AntiCaps
+3. ✘ AntiCaps (50% Done)
-4. ✘ AntiCurse
+4. ✘ AntiCurse (75% Done)